folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "I can't condemn the world and burn all of the heretics" > Condemened to burning

-* As Lecrae responds to Christians who want him to judge people in the “valleys full of evil”, Lecrae seems to argue that way for him to condemn “the world” while being faithful to the mission that God has given him.
+* As Lecrae responds to Christians who want him to judge people in the “valleys full of evil,” Lecrae seems to argue that it is not the way for him to condemn “the world” while being faithful to the mission that God has given him.

-* Lecrae is likely convinced that he cannot or really should not condemn “the world” because St. John’s account of the Gospel specifically highlights that God sent Jesus on a mission not to condemn “the world”.
+* Lecrae is likely convinced that he cannot or really should not condemn “the world” because St. John’s account of the Gospel specifically highlights that God sent Jesus on a mission not to condemn “the world.”

   * *For God so loved the world that He gave his one and only born son, that whoever believes in him will not perish but have eternal life. **For God did not send his Son to condemn the world, but that the world should be saved through him**.*
   -John 3:16-17

-* Lecrae further highlights the infeasibility of condemning the world by saying that he can’t “burn all of the heretics”.
+* Lecrae further highlights the infeasibility of condemning the world by saying that he can’t “burn all of the heretics.”

-* Within the English-speaking world, the word “heretic” has historically referred to someone who was a member of a church or a citizen of a pre-modern Christian nation who insists on spreading ideas that seems to go against the Bible, teachings of Jesus or the interpretations of the church.
+* Within the English-speaking world, the word “heretic” has historically referred to someone who was a member of a church or a citizen of a pre-modern Christian nation who insists on spreading ideas that seem to go against the Bible, teachings of Jesus, or the interpretations of the church.

-* In the case of pre-modern, Christian nations, it was not uncommon for heretics to be burned to death or receive some other form of capital punishment.
+* In the case of pre-modern Christian nations, it was not uncommon for heretics to be burned to death or receive some other form of capital punishment.
 Burning heretics was often justified as a way to prevent dangerous ideas from spreading and causing detrimental effects on society.

-* This logical justification for burning heretics is essentially identical to the logic that Kendrick used to justify executing various people throughout “Watch the Party Die”, most notably when Kendrick said "Burn the whole village, we start over, it’s really that time".
+* This logical justification for burning heretics is essentially identical to the logic that Kendrick used to justify executing various people throughout “Watch the Party Die,” most notably when Kendrick said, "Burn the whole village, we start over, it’s really that time."

-* Because burning all the heretics did not stop ideas from spreading, did not preserve societal harmony and is now considered unthinkable in a modern, pluralistic, democratic society, Lecrae seems to be pointing out that condemning the world is totally infeasible and undesirable, even if he is incensed by modern heritics like the "fake deep gurus pushin’ voodoo on the people, tellin’ folks that my God ain’t real".
+* Because burning all the heretics did not stop ideas from spreading, did not preserve societal harmony, and is now considered unthinkable in a modern, pluralistic, democratic society, Lecrae seems to be pointing out that condemning the world is totally infeasible and undesirable, even if he is incensed by modern heretics like the "fake deep gurus pushin’ voodoo on the people, tellin’ folks that my God ain’t real."

 {{< /details >}}